mcore1976/antispy-jammer/README.md

 Code is prepared in AVR-GCC and has to be uploaded with AVRDUDE to the ATTINy chip.

 To compile the code for ATTINY13 use "compileattiny" script ( under linux "chmod +rx compileattiny && ./compileattiny ") for AVR-GCC environment compilation and flashing with AVRDUDE and USBASP cable.
 Script "compileattiny85" is used for ATTINY85 flashing.

+See the video showing how this device works : https://www.youtube.com/watch?v=YBQ7A4W0bTo